postsharp/Metalama.Documentation/content/conceptual/aspects/testing/compile-time-testing.md

 The benefit of unit-testing compile-time classes are:

-* it is generally simpler to create unit tests than full aspect tests (see <xref:aspect-testing>),
+* it is generally simpler to create a complete test coverage with unit tests than with aspect tests (see <xref:aspect-testing>),
 * it is easier to debug unit tests than aspect tests.

 ## To create unit tests for your compile-time code